 The main alternative to the “compositional” approach focuses on these so-called “disruptive” effect of turnovers that are not necessarily explained by change in quality, such as the decrease in institutional knowledge and relationships (Jackson and Bruegmann 2009), and the costs of replacements and transitions placed on schools, teachers and students (Sutcher, 2016).
-Looking into a sample of more than 1 million grade 4 and 5 students in New York, Ronfeld (2013) shows that even when controlled for indicators of teacher quality, experience, and the outcome of students switching teachers, there are still lingering negative effects of turnover rate that might be related to more structural changes to schools caused by the disruption.
+Looking into a sample of more than 1 million grade 4 and 5 students in New York, Ronfeld (2013) shows that even when controlling for indicators of teacher quality, experience, and the outcome of students switching teachers, there are still lingering negative effects of turnover rate that might be related to more structural changes to schools caused by the disruption.
 This effect is especially salient for low-performance schools, as the students are more deeply affected by the same rate of change, and the schools’ turnover rate is often higher as well.
-While these signals point towards a ‘disruptive’ effect on performance, there has not been many significant research inferring endogeneity between turnover-induced performance shift and any number of single disruptors, with Jackson and Bruegmann (2009) only proving that peer-spillover effects should not be assumed away, not that it is an endogenous factor in student performance.
+While these signals point towards a ‘disruptive’ effect on performance, there has not been many significant research inferring endogeneity between turnover-induced performance shift and any number of single disruptors, with Jackson and Bruegmann (2009) showing only that peer-spillover effects should not be assumed away, not that it is an endogenous factor in student performance.

 Therefore, further examinations of the non-individual characteristics within teacher turnover can be useful in isolating its effects on student performance.
-The previous analysis suggests having a favorable teaching environment is negatively correlated with the turnover rate (Ingersoll 2001; Perrachione 2008).
+The previous literature suggests that having a favorable teaching environment is negatively correlated with the turnover rate (Ingersoll 2001; Perrachione 2008).
 The teaching environment can be measured by general school conditions, student behavioral measures, and with consideration of teachers, students and staff’s perceptions, which García and Weiss (2019) have touched on in a comprehensive nationwide report.
 The picture is grim, with large portions of the teachers reporting unprepared and ill-supported students, safety concerns, lack of voice and influence in job practices and materials.
-This leads to a high degree of dissatisfaction of their schools, especially in the high-poverty and underserved ones that need greater quality and retention the most.
+This leads to a high degree of dissatisfaction with their schools, especially in the high-poverty and underserved ones that need greater quality and retention the most.
 While teacher turnover has not been widely explored in terms of organizational conditions and traits, employee turnover theory can be applied as schools are often classified as relying on “uncertain and nonroutine technology” that can be disrupted by changes in the dynamics and composition of the working environment, which in turn leads to change in effectiveness (Ingersoll, 2001).
 Similarly, the environment and fit of teaching and school characteristics are shown to be significantly related to satisfaction and retention rates in a survey of Missouri public elementary teachers, while job concerns such as salary and workload are considered more minor factors (Perrachione, 2008).
 This is pertinent with the observation in the New York analysis of better teachers being reluctant to transfer even with lower income, lower performance schools (Ronfeldt, 2013).
-However, as Kraft et. al. (2016) point out in a literature review, past research which has looked into the effects of environment on turnover and achievement either does not contain longitudinal data, which let time-invariant factors between schools or districts to affect the results, or only looks at one aspect of teaching environment.
-The researchers then proceed to analyze a panel data on New York city schools, concluding that administrator’s leadership and a safe, orderly environment are closely related to turnover and student achievement.
+However, as Kraft et. al. (2016) point out, past research which has looked into the effects of environment on turnover and achievement either does not contain longitudinal data, which let time-invariant factors between schools or districts to affect the results, or only looks at one aspect of teaching environment.
+The researchers then proceed to analyze panel data on New York city schools, concluding that administrator’s leadership and a safe, orderly environment are closely related to turnover and student achievement.